 I’m a second-year PhD student in the Department of Linguistics at the University of Maryland – College Park, advised by Omer Preminger and Ellen Lau.
 My research interests include syntax, morphology, pyscholinguistics, and computational approaches to those topics.
-I am a UMD Flagship Fellow.
+I am a UMD Dean’s Fellow.

 I completed my undergraduate degree in linguistics at Northwestern University, where I worked as a research assistant in the Syntax, Semantics, and Sentence Processing Lab, led by Masaya Yoshida.
 There, we used eye tracking, self-paced reading and acceptability judgement experiments to investigate mental representations of syntactic structure.
 My honors thesis, advised by Masaya, investigated the effects of zero-derivation on sentence processing behavior.
 I also served as the Co-President of the NU Linguistics Student Association and the Co-President of the Syntax Club.

-In my free time, I play the viola in the UMD Repertoire Orchestra, play the bass for a band called Step-Dad, care for a variety of houseplants, and miss my dog (who is at home in Wisconsin).
+In my free time, I play music, care for a variety of houseplants, and miss my dog (who is at home in Wisconsin).

 Find me here